Rum millet: During the Tanzimat era

-During the Tanzimat era, a similar program was carried out within the Ottoman millets.
+During the Tanzimat era, a similar programme was carried out within the Ottoman millets.
 Unlike the Armenian millets, the reform in the Greek millet was slower.
 Most Ottoman Greek intelligentsia were more interested in the Megali Idea than millet reform.
 Conservatism was also a powerful movement lest reform precipitate Bulgarian demands for their own autocephalous church.

 The Ecumenical Patriarch of Constantinople was traditionally the most powerful non-Muslim in the Ottoman Empire.
 Though there were multiple ecclesiastical hierarchies, the patriarchs of Alexandria, Antioch, and Jerusalem (and the autocephalous church of Cyprus) were much less and powerful.
 The Sultan conferred the Patriarch of Constantinople supreme civil authority over all Greek Orthodox people in the Empire.
 The Patriarch had a synod of bishops, which helped elect him, while the bishops themselves had their own council.
 At the bottom of the hierarchy sat the village, which every St. George's Day would elect the village elders and kocabaşıs, or local ethnarchs.
 Kocabaşıs would administer the finances of institutions, collect taxes, carry out minor cases of justice, and in the 19th century, collect the bedl-i askeri.

 The Patriarch was traditionally elected by an assembly including members of the synod, various Greek notables, and trade guild members.
 After the 18th century however, this power was informally in the hands of five metropolitans known as gerontes which themselves were suspicious of any reform that could take away their power.